 Things That Affect Budget While Backpacking Europe

 There isn’t a similar backpacker type.
 Some like to travel in a convenient and a bit more comfortable way.
 Having a roof, eating well, moving around fast and smooth.
 For that type, it’s okay to splash some cash and still find ways to budget.
-The opposite adventurous backpacker is reading cents everywhere.
+The opposite, adventurous backpacker budget looks different.
+There will be reading cents everywhere.
 How to spend a night, move around, and have fun for free.

 Besides including all the adventurers in-between these types.
 Some people want to have at least a comfy bed, and can cut down expenses with cooking.
 Other types can save money with transport and move around by walking and hitchhiking, but healthy and a bit more expensive food is a must.
 You will get the point.
 What factors can influence a backpacking budget?